shawnnasseri/e2/p1/README.md

 The files are also seprated to follow MVC format.
 In this case a View and Controller.
 Php code does a loop to 100 guessing the randome number generated between 1 and 20.
-The loop will go to 100 unless the correct guess is made to the other random genrated number.
+The loop will go to 100 unless the correct guess is made to the random number by another random genrated number.
 The loop will break out if correct guess is guessed.
-I did add css to the view.
+The number of tries will be displayed then the random guess number.
+I did add css to the view with some color.